Keith Lowe: Cheltenham Town

-Lowe joined Cheltenham Town permanently in June 2010, becoming the club's first choice right back before his season was prematurely ended by an ankle injury in the home defeat to Gillingham on 27 March 2011.
+Lowe joined Cheltenham Town permanently in June 2010, becoming the club's first choice right-back before his season was prematurely ended by an ankle injury in the home defeat to Gillingham on 27 March 2011.
 His consistency endeared him to the Cheltenham fans who named him as their Player of the Year for 2010–11.
 An appearance clause in his contract also ensured he would remain at the club until summer 2012.
 He made 31 league appearances in 2011–12 to help Mark Yates' team book a place in the League Two play-off places.
 He was an unused substitute in the final at Wembley Stadium, as Cheltenham lost 2–0 to Crewe Alexandra.
 On 27 October 2012, he scored two goals in a 3–0 win over Exeter City at Whaddon Road to earn himself a place on the League Two team of the week.

 York City

-On 21 November 2013, Lowe joined Cheltenham's League Two rivals York City on a loan until January 2014, with a view to a permanent transfer.
+On 21 November 2013, Lowe joined Cheltenham's League Two rivals York City on loan until January 2014, with a view to a permanent transfer.
 He made his debut two days later in a 2–1 defeat away to Southend United, and made nine appearances for York before signing permanently on 7 January 2014 on a two-and-a-half-year contract for an undisclosed fee.
 The Press voted him 'Press Player of the Year' in 2013–14.

-Lowe played in 49 of York's 50 matches in 2014–15, missing just the one League Cup match.
+Lowe played in 49 of York's 50 matches in 2014–15, missing just one League Cup match.
 On 23 August, he scored in a 1–1 draw at Exeter City and was named in the Football League team of the week.
 He won a place on the team of the week for a second time after scoring a brace in a 3–1 victory at Hartlepool United on 22 November.
 He was once again included after scoring the only goal of the game against Accrington Stanley on Boxing Day.
 He was voted by York supporters as the club's Clubman of the Year for 2014–15.
 Having earlier been made available for loan under new manager Jackie McNamara, Lowe left York by mutual consent on 9 December 2015.